nickkunz/treeforestboost/README.md

 <h4> Feature Importance </h4>

 To help better interpret the Boosting training results, we plot each features influence on the model from its corresponding table.
 Exhibited here are the relative influences of each feature.
 Interpreting the results, the most important feature is 'euribor3m', similar to the Classification Tree and Random Forest models.
 However, the second most important feature is 'pday', which tells us something different than the Random Forest model, where the second most important feature was the consumer price index ('cons.price.idx').
 Yet, it tells us something similar to the Classification Tree model, where the second most important feature was also 'pday'.
 Meaning, the average inter-bank interest rate at which European banks are prepared to lend to one another ('euribor3m') and the number of days that passed by after the client was last contacted from a previous campaign ('pday') were the most influential indicators of marketing effectiveness according to the Boosting model.
 Perhaps there is something to be gleaned from the similarity in the two most important features from 2 out of the 3 models?
-The following plot is measured by the decrease in mean accuracy. <br><br>
+The following plot is measured by the decrease in mean accuracy.

 ```{r}
 ## preview boosting feature importance